EricssonResearch/Blind-Cache-Drafts/video-on-http-use-cases.md

 # The character of H2 streams

-HTTP/22 streams can be short leaved; a single request/response of a small web resource using a fast connection may “live” much less than 100 ms.
+HTTP/2 streams can be short-lived; a single request/response of a small web resource using a fast connection may “live” much less than 100 ms.

 Other streams can be long-lived, for instance subscribing to a notification.
 There is also the case where a single request can trigger delivery of chunked responses, meaning a number of transport-encoded datagrams carrying the web resource data as a set of chunks, for instance closed or open range requests and chunked reponses.
 Then there are cases where a request for a resource may trigger the server to push other data as well as sending a response.